 - How to keep a thread on topic

 - How to replace status meetings with threads

 - Keep important keywords near the start of the thread’s subject line.
 This makes it easy for users to understand the topic at a glance.
 It’s especially useful on mobile devices where titles are often shortened due to the limited screen size.

 - You can use [square brackets] as a way of distinguishing thread subjects.
-For example, at Doist, we use them when identifying whether a thread is about the [mac] version or the [windows] version of the Todoist app.
+For example, at Doist, we use them when identifying whether a thread is about the [macOS] version or the [Windows] version of the Todoist app.